Receptogenesis in a Vascularized Robotic Embodiment: Methods

 \textit{Biological Models.} The blue underwing (\textit{Catocala fraxini}) was chosen for its size and relative local abundance.
 Dead specimens were obtained from the preserved catches of the national biodiversity monitoring program, collected in summer 2023 from northeastern Estonia using a light trap.
 For Figure \ref{fig:1}a left, the specimen was dried in position and pinned.
 To visualise the wing veins and membrane (Figure \ref{fig:1}a right), the specimen was infused with silicone oil (5 cSt, Carl Roth) due to its high permeability through the exoskeleton and low evaporation rate.
 The scales were carefully removed using a paintbrush.

-\textit{Large Language Models.} Microsoft Copilot (GPT-5.2; Microsoft Corporation; accessed December 2025–January 2026) was employed as an assistive tool for embedded microprocessor programming and Python-based script development, including LED intensity analysis and data visualization.
+\textit{Large Language Models.} Microsoft Copilot (GPT-5.2; Microsoft Corporation; accessed December 2025–January 2026) and Anthropic Claude (Sonnet 4.6 and Opus 4.7; accessed April - May 2026) were employed as an assistive tool for embedded microprocessor programming and Python-based script development, including LED intensity analysis and data visualization.
 All AI-assisted outputs were critically reviewed, validated, and revised by the authors to ensure scientific accuracy and reproducibility.